notepad-plus-plus/npp-usermanual/content/docs/function-list.md

 _Notes on regular expressions for parsers_:

-Other than the caveats below, the function list regular expressions follow the same syntax spelled out in the docs on [Searching: Regular Expressions](../searching/#regular-expressions):
+The function list regular expressions follow the same syntax spelled out in the docs on [Searching: Regular Expressions](../searching/#regular-expressions), with the following exceptions or clarifications:

 - The parser does not accept **regular expression look behind operations** in the expressions.
-- The parser can only search for function names, it will not do **regular expression replacement or modification** (so you cannot add text to the matching names)
+- The parser can only search for function names, it will not do **regular expression replacement or modification** (so you cannot add text to the matching names, or remove text from the middle; to remove text from the beginning or the end, use `\K` to reset the match, or use **look ahead operations**)
 - You _may_ use the `(?x)` modifier to allow additional whitespace and `#`-prefixed comments in your regular expression, as described in the docs on [regex search modifiers](../searching/#search-modifiers)
 - The parser defaults to `. matches newline` being turned on (the equivalent of `(?s)` inside a regex).
 If you want `.` to _not_ match newlines, please include `(?-s)` in your FunctionList definition regular expressions.

+Because the Function List parser uses a subset of the same regular expression syntax that Notepad++ uses for **Search > Find** regular expressions, you can use Notepad++'s search dialog with **Search Mode** set to **☑ Regular Expression** to experiment with the searches.
+(If you choose to use some other tool -- like one of the many web-based regex explainers -- to help you debug your expression for your Function List definition, please understand that there are many implementations of regular expressions, and even very similar implementations have subtle differences in behavior.
+You would need to find a tool that uses the exact same Boost library version that Notepad++ uses to have their results be identical.
+The [Searching: Regular Expressions](../searching/#regular-expressions) section should always list the version of the Boost library used by the most recent Notepad++.)

 ### Function parser
 The `<function>` node accepts the following attributes and contained elements: